Alortiztique/Alortiztique/README.md

 ## Some things about me 🤖

-- 🎓 I'm studying Computer Science.
+- 🎓 I'm studying CS.
-- 💻 I have experience in Python, Java, C, TensorFlow, YOLO and ROS.
+- 💻 I have experience in Python, Java, C++, YOLOv8 and ROS2.
-- 🚀 I'm interested in machine learning, image processing, pattern recognition, computer vision and NLP.
+- 🚀 I'm interested in robotics, machine learning, computer vision and NLP.
 - 📚 I'm reading the book "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig.
 - 🎮 I like playing video games, especially strategy and FPS.
 - 🎧 I listen to classical music and techno.